zillow/sub/README.md

 Each subcommand maps to a separate, standalone executable program.
 Sub programs are laid out like so:

     .
-    ├── bin               # contains the main executable for your program ├── completions       # (optional) bash/zsh completions
+    ├── completions       # (optional) bash/zsh completions
-    ├── libexec           # where the subcommand executables are └── share             # static data storage
+    ├── libexec           # where the main and subcommand executables are └── share             # static data storage

 ## Subcommands